rwb/c200/README.md

 26. errors in hypothesis testing (2/27)
 27. statistical significance (2/27)

-#### Chapter 20: Confidence Intervals

-28. point and interval estimation (3/6)
-29. margin of error (3/6)
-30. confidence intervals for sample proportions (3/6-3/11)

-*Note*: I am not covering confidence intervals for the other statistics mentioned in this chapter.

 #### Chapter 7: Binomial Distribution

-31. coin flipping (3/11)
+31. coin flipping (3/6)
-32. sampling distribution (3/11)
+32. sampling distribution (3/6)
-33. probability distribution (3/13)
+33. probability distribution (3/6)
-34. multiplication rule (3/25)
+34. multiplication rule (3/11)
-35. ordering and arrangement (3/25)
+35. ordering and arrangement (3/11)
-36. permutations and combinations (3/25)
+36. permutations and combinations (3/11)
-37. binomial distribution (3/27)
+37. binomial distribution (3/11)
-38. testing a hypothesis about a population proportion (4/1)
+38. testing a hypothesis about a population proportion (3/13)

 #### Chapter 9: Hypothesis Testing with Categorical Data

-39. checking on equality of frequencies across categories (4/3)
+39. checking on equality of frequencies across categories (3/25)
-40. checking on whether 2 categorical variables are statistically independent (4/8)
+40. checking on whether 2 categorical variables are statistically independent (3/27)
-41. analyses with ordinal data (4/15)
+41. analyses with ordinal data (3/27)
-42. chi-square tests with small sample sizes (4/15)
+42. chi-square tests with small sample sizes (3/27)

 #### Chapter 10: Normal Distribution

-43. overview of normal distributions (4/17)
+43. overview of normal distributions (4/1)
-44. the standard normal distribution (4/17)
+44. the standard normal distribution (4/3)
-45. z-scores (4/17)
+45. z-scores (4/3)
-46. percentiles of the standard normal distribution (4/22)
+46. percentiles of the standard normal distribution (4/3)
-47. standard error of the estimated sample mean (4/22)
+47. standard error of the estimated sample mean (4/3)
-48. single-sample z-test (4/24)
+48. single-sample z-test (4/8)
-49. central limit theorem (4/29)
+49. central limit theorem (4/10)
-50. single-sample test with a skewed variable (different from the book; 4/29)
+50. single-sample test with a skewed variable (different from the book; 4/10)
-51. 1-sample t-test (5/1)
+51. 1-sample t-test (4/17)

 *Note*: I am not presenting the proportion examples in Chapter 10.

+#### Chapter 20: Confidence Intervals

+28. point and interval estimation (4/22)
+29. margin of error (4/22)
+30. confidence intervals for sample proportions (4/24)

+*Note*: I am not covering confidence intervals for the other statistics mentioned in this chapter.

 #### Chapter 11: Comparing Means Between 2 Samples

-52. 2-sample t-test (5/6)
+52. 2-sample t-test (4/29)
-53. pooled vs. separate variances (5/6)
+53. pooled vs. separate variances (4/29)
-54. dependent-samples t-test (5/8)
+54. dependent-samples t-test (5/1)

 *Note*: I am not covering the material on proportions in this chapter.

 #### Chapter 14: Correlation

-55. covariation and Pearson correlation (5/8-5/13)
+55. covariation and Pearson correlation (5/6-5/8)
 56. scatterplots (5/13)
 57. linearity and influential cases (5/13)